-As we celebrate the Solemnity of the Immaculate Conception, it is a great day to ask some important questions about Mary, like: “What’s the deal between Catholics and Mary?
+As we celebrate the Solemnity of the Immaculate Conception, it is a great day to ask some important questions about Mary, like: “What’s the deal with Catholics and Mary?
 Why do Catholics worship her?
 (We don’t.)
 How could a virgin give birth?
 What is the Immaculate Conception?” and “Why do Catholics pray to Mary?”

 These are questions to ask throughout the time of Advent.
 It is a time when are all invited to accompany the go deeper into the mystery of the Incarnation.